 Let’s say you’re a mechanic on a job site.
 Right now you’re going to sand between finish coats.
 You grab your trusty floor buffer, perhaps the American Sanders RS-16 DC, and go to work.
 It’s a machine you’ve used time and time again.
 You know this is a disc sander that spins at 175 RPM.
 But what you might not know is why 175 RPM is the industry standard for buffers.

 There are a few major reasons why buffers are traditionally operated at 175 RPM.

 Reason #1: Dust control

 175 RPM is an ideal speed for limiting the amount of dust produced.
-When you’re using the Clarke RS16, you’ll probably be at the finishing stage of sanding — maybe even using the machine as an in-between-coat abrasion.
+When you’re using the American Sanders RS-16 DC, you’ll probably be at the finishing stage of sanding — maybe even using the machine as an in-between-coat abrasion.
 The sanding done at this stage produces a lot of very fine dust.

 With 350 or 1750 RPM machines, the disc spins so fast the fine dust particles get airborne quickly.
 175 RPM buffers spin fast enough to get the job done, but slow enough to control the dust output.